dananggadii/GCP_Project/Core Service/IAM/IAM.md

 6. Switch back to the Username 1 Cloud Console tab.

 7. In the IAM console, for Username 2, click on the pencil icon.
 Username 2 currently has the Viewer role.
 Do not change the Project Role.

 8. Click CANCEL.

-### 3. Prepare a resource for access testing
+### 3. Remove project access

+1. On the Navigation menu (Navigation menu icon), click IAM & admin > IAM.

+2. Select Username 2 and click Remove Access.

+3. Confirm by clicking CONFIRM.

+### 4. Add storage access

+1. On the Navigation menu (Navigation menu icon), click IAM & admin > IAM.

+2. Click Grant Access to add the user.

+3. For New principals, paste the Username 2 value you copied from the Qwiklabs Connection Details dialog.

+4. For Select a role, select Cloud Storage > Storage Object Viewer.

+5. Click SAVE.